MCui1997/README-Generator/Dev/Sample Project.md

 # SAMPLE PROJECT

 # Description
-This is a cool project for testing
+This is a short description for my sample project.

 # Table of Contents